chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_frontend.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-For each frontend machine, use the following steps to set up the |chef server|:
+For each frontend server, use the following steps to set up the |chef server|:

 #.
 Install the |chef server| package.
 For |redhat| and |centos| 6: